pimoroni/yukon/examples/modules/README.md

 ### Four Servos
 [quad_servo/four_servos.py](quad_servo/four_servos.py)

-How to drive up to four servos from a Quad Servo Module connected to Slot1.
+Drive up to four servos from a Quad Servo Module connected to Slot1.
 A wave pattern will be played on the attached servos.

 ### Multiple Servos
 [quad_servo/multiple_servos.py](quad_servo/multiple_servos.py)

-How to drive up to 16 servos from a set of Quad Servo Modules connected to Slots.
+Drive up to 16 servos from a set of Quad Servo Modules connected to Slots.
 A wave pattern will be played on the attached servos.

 ### All Servos
 [quad_servo/all_servos.py](quad_servo/all_servos.py)

-How to drive up to 24 servos from a set of Quad Servo Modules connected to Slots, using a ServoCluster.
+Drive up to 24 servos from a set of Quad Servo Modules connected to Slots, using a ServoCluster.
 A wave pattern will be played on the attached servos.

 ### Servo Feedback
 [quad_servo/servo_feedback.py](quad_servo/servo_feedback.py)

-How to read the analog inputs on Quad Servo Direct modules connected to Slots.
+Read the analog inputs of Quad Servo Direct modules connected to Slots.

 ## Serial Servo Module